wheelin/ssd1306-rs/README.md

-#ssd1306-rs
+# ssd1306-rs
-This repository contains code to communicate with i2c ssd1306 controlled oled displays.
+This repository contains code to communicate with i2c ssd1306 controlled oled displays with the [Rust](https://www.rust-lang.org/en-US/) language.
 It works on top of [i2cdev](https://github.com/rust-embedded/rust-i2cdev) and is intended to work on the raspberry pi.
 You must download the raspberry pi toolchain and insert this :
 ```
 [target.arm-unknown-linux-gnueabihf]